datacite/schema-docs/docs/appendices/appendix_1/relatedIdentifierType.rst

 arXiv
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Full Name:** arXiv identifier: arXiv.org is a repository of preprints of scientific papers in the fields of mathematics, physics, astronomy, computer science, quantitative biology, statistics, and quantitative finance.
+**Full Name:** arXiv identifier

+**Description:** arXiv.org is a repository of preprints of scientific papers in the fields of mathematics, physics, astronomy, computer science, quantitative biology, statistics, and quantitative finance.

 **Example:**